Kuvvu/easyappointments-mu/README.md

 For example if your url will be https://meet.kuvvu.ch your .env file will be .meet.kuvvu.ch and needs to be located in /storage/mu/

-So copy the .env.example to /storage/mu/.HOSTNAME and fill out the file accordingly
+Copy the .env.example to /storage/mu/.HOSTNAME and fill out the file accordingly
 ```
 PREFIX = Your Preferred Table Prefix
 BASE_URL = The Base Url according to the HOSTNAME (eg https://meet.kuvvu.ch)